davidemerson/nnix.com/content/reading/soil_survey.md

 # year of publication
   pubyear = ["1994"]
 # rating, whole numbers, 1-5.
 NR if not yet rated
-  rating = ["NR"]
+  rating = ["3"]
 # person who recommended the book to you (delete if not recommended)
   recommender = ["Dave P."]
 +++

 I'll sync notes on this to emerson.farm entry in projects.
 It's of local interest.
+I'm giving it a 3/5 because it's a darn neat resource, but I can't make the claim that this will change anyone's life.

 # notes